KJSDR/quiz-websockets/README.md

 4. **Instant Feedback**: Players need immediate confirmation when they submit answers, and results must appear simultaneously for all participants.

 5. **Dynamic Player Management**: Players joining and leaving the game need to be reflected instantly across all connected clients.

-Without WebSockets, the competitive nature and real-time synchronization that makes this game engaging would be impossible.

 ## App Mockup with Event Interactions